radman1007/radman1007/README.md

 - 🌍  I'm based in Rasht
 - 🎓  I'm student of SAMPAD
 - 🤝  I'm open to collaborating on Django based projects
-- 🧠  I'm learning ReactJS
+- 🧠  I'm learning AI

 ___